 The Noir don’t look like actual cooks, they look like guests who got lost on their way to a Halloween party.
 If I went to a restaurant and the server told me the head chef was a staff sergeant, I wouldn’t picture my meal being prepped by a min-skirted woman waving a chainsaw around.

 The series has always taken liberties with the culinary techniques its various chefs practice, such as the oaf who can perfectly mimic his opponent’s style down to the minutest motion, but, again, there was a standard where a ceiling capped the surrealism but allowed plenty of flying space to exercise creativity.
 The cooking techniques employed by the Noir strap dynamite and our disbelief to that ceiling before blowing it sky-high.
-One lady stirs her batter with a chainsaw, and a bloke dressed like a clown juggles his ingredients in balls.
+One guy uses assassination claws to season his food, and a bloke dressed like a clown juggles his ingredients in balls.
 The worst offender is probably the bar tender who gets all his drag queen pals to pass a cocktail shaker so fast that they actually cook what’s inside.
 Even the former top seat from the Counsel of Ten gets in on the ridiculousness by wielding a cheese grater shaped like a sword.